dgleich/more-graphs/wheres-waldo/README.md

 Where's Waldo
 -------------
-These's graphs were generated from SIFT data points produced from the
+These's graphs were generated from SIFT keypoints, using the default parameters of the OpenCV implementation.

 Data Download
 -------------
-The original files are subject to copywrite, however there's a imgur album where the original files were collected from an imgur album found at
+The original files are subject to copywrite, however the imgur album where the original files were collected from can be found at
  - https://imgur.com/gallery/8exqx

 Data
 ----
 Each file from the imgur album is stored associated with a file name WaldoMapi, where i is the ith file in the list of the imgur album.
-All files are post fixed with with _matrix_nonzeros.smat for the graph, and _key_point_coordinates.xy for the actual pixel locations of each keypoint.
-The ith row of the _keypoint_coordinates.xy file links the ith keypoint to a pixel, these are consistent with the indices in the graphs too.
+All files are post fixed with with .smat for the graph, and .xy for the actual pixel locations of each keypoint.
+The ith row of the _keypoint_coordinates.xy file links the ith keypoint to a pixel (original floating point locations were floored), these are consistent with the indices in the graphs too.

 Graph Structure
 ---------------